Howard Hawks: Later sound films (1935–1970)

 In 1962, Hawks made Hatari!, again with Wayne, who plays a wild animal catcher in Africa.
 It was also written by Leigh Brackett.
-Hawks's knowledge of mechanics allowed him to build the camera-car hybrid that allowed him to film the hunting scenes in the film.
+Hawks' knowledge of mechanics allowed him to build the camera-car hybrid that allowed him to film the hunting scenes in the film.
 In 1964, Hawks made his final comedy, Man's Favorite Sport?, starring Rock Hudson (since Cary Grant felt he was too old for the role) and Paula Prentiss.
 Hawks then returned to his childhood passion for car races with Red Line 7000 in 1965, featuring a young James Caan in his first leading role.
-Hawks's final two films were both Western remakes of Rio Bravo starring John Wayne and written by Leigh Brackett.
+Hawks' final two films were both Western remakes of Rio Bravo starring John Wayne and written by Leigh Brackett.
 In 1966, Hawks directed El Dorado, starring Wayne, Robert Mitchum, and Caan, which was released the following year.
 He then made Rio Lobo, with Wayne in 1970.
 After Rio Lobo, Hawks planned a project relating to Ernest Hemingway and "Now, Mr. Gus", a comedy about two male friends seeking oil and money.
 He died in December 1977, before these projects were completed.